September 9, 2021

 Our chefs, and their passion for cooking, are the heart of all of The International Kitchen’s cooking vacations.
 In this series of interview blog posts, hear the chefs in their own words as they talk about their background, their love of food, and what they hope you gain from your next culinary vacation.

 Chef Katerina grew up on the Greek Islands, and today she leads cooking classes during our Greece Vacation Packages such as our “Greek Cooking Odyssey.”
-Here, she shares some history about Greek food, what she loves about cooking, and why she hopes you visit her on this gorgeous island!
+Read on as she shares some history about Greek food, what she loves about cooking, and why she hopes you visit her on this gorgeous island, or check out the video:

 When did you first start cooking?
 What’s your first cooking memory?